imdhemy/imdhemy.github.io/_drafts/php/2021-05-19-why-you-need-a-builder-to-create-your-entities-and-models.md

 title: Why you need a builder to create your entities and models
 categories: php
 ---
 [Static factories]({% post_url php/2021-05-16-three-advantages-of-using-static-factory-methods-in-php %}) and constructors share a limitation; they do not scale well to large numbers of optional parameters.
-Consider the case of a class presenting a **User** in a social network platform.
+Consider the case of a class presenting a **User** on a social network platform.
 This class has only three required fields (`$name`, `$email` & `$password`) and a bunch of optional fields with default values, for instance: (`$address`, `$avatar`, `$gender`, `$emailVerifiedAt`, etc...).

-_**As a side note:** this is not my preferred way to design a user entity, but this is only here in purpose of clarifying the situation of having a long parameter list._
+_**As a side note:** this is not my preferred way to design a user entity, but this is only here for purpose of clarifying the situation of having a long parameter list._

-Starting from here, I'll explore the practices I previously did or noticed them in other developers code.
+Starting from here, I'll explore the practices I previously did or noticed in other developers' code.

 ## The Laravel Models Taste
-Laravel models provides two methods to create a model instance, the most popular `create` method and the less popular`make` method.
+Laravel models provide two methods to create a model instance, the most popular `create` method and the less popular `make` method.
 Both methods are not implemented in the base `Model` class.
 But Laravel defines a `__call()` and `__callStatic()` methods, it goes handled through them.
 [Those methods forward the call to a query builder!](https://github.com/laravel/framework/blob/8.x/src/Illuminate/Database/Eloquent/Model.php#L1952)

 Finally, we have a model class that has no properties, a parameterless constructor!
 Everything is injected magically into the class.